Values and corporate management

 Protection against money laundering and terrorist financing

 Liechtenstein has a zero-tolerance policy towards money laundering and terrorist financing.
-As a member of the EEA, Liechtenstein has implemented the 4th EU Anti-Money Laundering Directive.
-The 5th Anti-Money Laundering Directive regulates transparency with regard to beneficial owners as well as risks relating to virtual currencies.
-It also tightens and harmonises the criteria for assessing high-risk third countries.
+As a member of the EEA, Liechtenstein has meanwhile also implemented the 5th EU Anti-Money Laundering Directive and in doing so has improved transparency with regard to beneficial owners as well as risks relating to virtual currencies.
+The directive also tightens and harmonises the criteria for assessing high-risk third countries.
 These international requirements have been implemented domestically through the Due Diligence Act and the Due Diligence Ordinance.

 Compliance with international standards

-In 2002, 2007 and 2013/2014, the International Monetary Fund (IMF) and Moneyval (the Council of Europe's Committee of Experts) assessed to what extent the Liechtenstein provisions on anti-money laundering and combating the financing of terrorism meet the standards laid down by the Financial Action Task Force (FATF 40 + 9 Recommendations).
-The IMF and Moneyval attested positively to Liechtenstein's standards in combating money laundering and financing of terrorism in their last report.
-Liechtenstein carried out the National Risk Assessments (NRA) in 2016/2017 and updated them in 2020, not least because Moneyval will be conducting its country assessment in autumn 2021 and will be evaluating the effectiveness of measures in preventing money laundering and terrorist financing.
+In 2002, 2007, 2013/2014, the International Monetary Fund (IMF) and Moneyval (the Council of Europe’s Committee of Experts) assessed to what extent the Liechtenstein provisions on anti-money laundering and combating the financing of terrorism meet the standards laid down by the Financial Action Task Force (FATF 40 + 9 Recommendations).
+The IMF and Moneyval attested positively to Liechtenstein’s standards in combating money laundering and financing of terrorism in their last report.
+After carrying out the National Risk Assessments (NRA I) in 2016/2017 and updating them (NRA II) in 2020, Liechtenstein completed the Moneyval country examination in autumn 2021 in order to assess the effectiveness of the measures in preventing money laundering and terrorist financing.
+In its last report published on 29 June 2022, Moneyval attested to Liechtenstein’s high level of effectiveness in identifying and combating money laundering and terrorist financing risks and commended the country for having a comprehensive and convergent understanding of its key risks in this area.
+Liechtenstein was awarded the rating “substantial” in five of eleven effectiveness ratings.
+In terms of technical compliance with the 40 FATF recommendations, Liechtenstein was also given very good marks.

 MiFID II / Liechtenstein